 Sometimes a relative, neighbor, concierge or tenant provides access and payment on the client's behalf.

 Q. Do you discuss the appraisal results with anyone else?

 A. Yes.
-While they are two different types of entities, the approach to value is essentially the same.
+While they are 3 different types of entities, the approach to value is essentially the same.

 Q. Do you appraise out of town properties?

 I am licensed to appraise across Ontario and often appraise homes in Toronto's suburbs.

 Generally speaking however, you're best advised to hire an appraiser who specializes in your particular location.